Hilbert-Schmidt Hankel operators with harmonic symbols on the Bergman space of strongly pseudoconvex domains in $\mathbb{C}^n$: Proof of Theorem

-Here, $B$ represents the Berezin transform.
-It is a well known result that the Berezin transform is $L^2$ bounded on bounded strongly pseudoconvex domains.
-For a reference, see the results in \cite{cs21}.
-Therefore we can bound the following.
+It is a well known result that the Berezin transform is $L^2$-bounded on $C^{\infty}$-smooth bounded strongly pseudoconvex domains.
+As a reference for the $L^2$-boundedness of the Berezin transform on such domains, we refer the reader to \cite{gs2}.
+Therefore using one has the estimates